MaterializeInc/materialize/doc/user/content/sql/system-catalog/mz_internal.md

 ### `mz_cluster_replica_utilization`

-The `mz_cluster_replica_utilization` table gives the last known CPU and RAM utilization statistics for all processes of all extant cluster replicas, as a percentage of the total allocation.
+The `mz_cluster_replica_utilization` view gives the last known CPU and RAM utilization statistics for all processes of all extant cluster replicas, as a percentage of the total allocation.

 At this time, we do not make any guarantees about the exactness or freshness of these numbers.